anza-xyz/agave/docs/src/clusters/available.md

 Solana maintains several different clusters with different purposes.

-Before you begin, make sure you have first installed the Solana command line tools.
+Before you begin, make sure you have first built the Solana command line tools.
 See [Installing the Solana Command Line Tools](../cli/install.md#build-from-source).

 Explorers: